LaunchPlatform/beanhub-import/README.md

   Expenses:Engineering:ServiceSubscription            -10.00 USD
 ```

-That way, the narration stays the same.
+That way, the narration stays the same, but if the source import file changes, the transaction will still be updated accordingly.

 ### The flow of beanhub-import